connorwarme/knowbeforeyougo/README.md

+# Departing Life

+## Notes:
+- under development
+- needs a logo
+- need additional content for chapters
+- need to add a footer
+- needs navigation menu
+- needs contact form?

+## Logo Ideas:
+- a bridge
+- a path
+- an hourglass / reflection of time

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.